brucezztong/ZZTong-Prefabs/README.txt

 RELEASE NOTES: (Newest to Oldest)

+A20.6-ZZ011 -
+Added store_s_01 for countrytown.
-A20.6-ZZ011 - Gave KZMB Radio a better tower.
+Gave KZMB Radio a better antenna tower.
 Added minefield markers to Strip_Mall_01 as suggested by players.
 Added lot_vacant_01 and lot_vacant_02.
 Added 8 Rubble and 2 Grave Decor to Desert, Forest, and Snow.